 There are some chauffeurs who believe that they must maintain conversations with their clients to make the ride better and more enjoyable.
 However, this is not always the case.

 An excellent chauffeur must learn how to read his clients.
 Pay attention to your client’s mood and body language to determine if engaging in small talk or a short conversation would be appropriate.
-Is he looking for a peaceful drive or a live, long conversation with a new acquaintance?
+Is he looking for a peaceful drive or an engaging conversation with a new acquaintance?

 3. Always be punctual